SIVGOS/fake-data-generation-toolkit/README.md

 This script generates fake timestamps based on predefined weights for hours and weekdays.
 It is used in the data generation process to create realistic timestamped data.

+### 7. `push_to_database.py`

+The `push_to_database.py` script is an optional utility for pushing the generated JSONL data into a database.
+It supports PostgreSQL and MySQL databases, allowing users to easily transfer the generated data for further analysis or application testing.

 ## Usage

 To generate data, run the `main.py` script with appropriate command-line arguments.
 For example: